wizardamigos/organization/README.md

 # Wizard Amigos Institute

-In thid repository, you will find our:
+In this repository, you will find our:
 * Current Vision and Core Values
 * Current Structure
 * Current Business Processes

+**Please feel free to to open issues (ideas or questions) and help us to improve :-)**

 # Our vision and core values